PipelineDeals/engineering_docs/job-tiers.md

 # Engineering Job tiers at PipelineDeals

-Below are the job tiers and duties associated to each level of developer at PipelineDeals.

 ## Team Lead

 ### Technical Skills

- * Aware of technology landscape, and is pragmatic about introducing a new technology to our stack.
+ * Aware of technology landscape, and is pragmatic about introducing a new technology to our stack
- * Go-to person for technical questions and direction.
+ * Go-to person for technical questions and direction
- * Lead architecture and technology decisions within PipelineDeals.
+ * Lead architecture and technology decisions within PipelineDeals
- * Ensure that long-term technology goals are being met.
+ * Ensure that long-term technology goals are being met

 ### Teamwork Collaboration
- * Ensure each team member is accountable for delivering their share of work.
- * See that the team's work is delivered on time, well tested, and of high quality.
+ * Ensure the team's work is delivered on time, well tested, and of high quality
- * Routinely finds bottlenecks and dependencies in tasks and stories, and works to mitigate.
- * Serves as technical liaison when stories/tasks deviate from their original estimation/implementation
+ * Works to ensure the team's process is operating efficiently

 ### Management
- * Craft & Manage team members' individual goals.
-Have regular check-ins to ensure they are on target to meet their goals.
+ * Responsible for the performance of the team members
+ * See that each team member is developing personally given their own interests and goals
+ * Ensure each team member is making forward progress with respect to the definition of the PipelineDeals job tiers

 ## Senior Engineer